-The Myomo MyoPro is a robotic arm brace designed to restore function in weak or partially paralyzed arms and hands.
+The Myomo MyoPro is an EMG based robotic arm brace that requires some effort by the person to restore function in weak or partially paralyzed arms and hands.
 It is used for a wide range of neurological conditions, including spinal cord injury, stroke, brain tumor, traumatic brain injury, amyotrophic lateral sclerosis (ALS), and multiple sclerosis.

 The MyoPro can help you perform daily activities such as feeding, reaching, and lifting.
 It works by continuously monitoring and sensing—but not stimulating—even very weak muscle signals.
 When you initiate a movement, the sensors in the brace detect the signals and provide the amount of assistance necessary.